A Family of LZ78-based Universal Sequential Probability Assignments: Universality of SPAs

 \subsection{Classes of Sequential Probability Assignments and Associated Log Loss}

-In order to characterize the performance (in log loss) of the LZ78 family of SPAs, we will show that its log loss is upper-bounded by the optimal log loss of any finite-state SPA.
+In order to characterize the accuracy of the LZ78 family of SPAs, we will show that its log loss is upper-bounded by the optimal log loss of any finite-state SPA.
 As a prerequisite, we must understand finite-state SPAs, their optimal log loss, and its relationship with other relevant quantities.

 \begin{definition}[Finite-State SPA] A finite-state SPA is such that the probabilities assigned depend solely on the current state of an underlying finite-state mechanism.
 Concretely, $q$ is a $M$-state SPA if $\exists$ next-state function $g: [M] \times \Acal \to [M]$, prediction function $f: [M] \to \Mcal(\Acal)$, and initial state $s_1 \in [M]$ such that